pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 To avoid having a command added to your .bash_history file, prefix it with a space i.e. go with `  [command]` instead of `[command]`.

 ## Pausing and running commands
 Say, you have a terminal text editor open and you're in the process of editting it.
-You relaise you want to test something out on the terminal.
+You realize you want to test something out on the terminal.
-Instead of closing and re-opening it, you could use `Ctrl+Z` to suspend the application and return to the terminal; followd by the `fg` command to exit from it once done.
+Instead of closing and re-opening it, you could use `Ctrl+Z` to pause the application and return to the terminal; followed by the `fg` command to return to it.

 ## Running commands after logging out of an SSH session.
 This one's for long commands in an SSH session.
+Nohup stands for 'no hangups'.
 Prefixing `nohup` lets you run time-taking commands in an SSH session after log out too.
-So a time-taking script.sh can be run remotely as `nohup ./script.sh`.
+So a time-taking script.sh can be run remotely as `nohup sh script.sh`.